ademar/Suave.Minify/README.md

 # Suave.Minify
 A minify WebPart for Suave

-In the following example the combinator `jsbundle "path"` compress all javascript files in the folder "js" and concatenates them in a single response.
+In the following example the combinator `jsbundle file-list` compress all javascript files in the list and concatenates them into a single response.

 ```fsharp
 open Suave